klalicki/np-thesis-2025/src/content/people/joiner-leigh/project.md

   alt: "<body>: an inclusive avatar creator gif"
 images:
   - src: "project_2.png"
-    alt: "<body>: an inclusive avatar creator "Most character creators-even big ticket games like the Sims neglect to accomodate to disabled player to grant them the right to see representations of themselves in the games they love.
-With the help of Shauna Keating and Kristoff Lalicki, this website can give a glimpse into what representation can be""
+    alt: "User interface of <body>: an inclusive avatar creator, showing the ability to customize all aspects of an avatar"
     size: 2
   - src: "project_3.png"
     alt: "<body>: an inclusive avatar creator created avatars "